 Hackney - 197-201 Richmond Rd, London E8 3N

-Not strictly a pizzeria and more of an Italian (by way of Hackney) restaurant, Lardo’s pizza section elevates it to this list.
-In addition to the classics served up by former Bistrotheque manager Eliza Flanagan and partner Hugh Thorn, pizzas include regularly changing seasonal specials - such as porchetta with greens and Gorgonzola.
+Originally not strictly a pizzeria and more of an Italian (by way of Hackney) restaurant, the emphasis is now on Lardo’s pizza section.
+In addition to the classics served up by former Bistrotheque manager Eliza Flanagan and partner Hugh Thorn, pizzas include regularly changing seasonal specials - such as Braised leeks, roast garlic, rocket pesto, almonds.

-Also on the menu: A good selection of seasonal antipasti as well as a fish and meat of the day main course.
+Also on the menu: A good selection of seasonal antipasti as well as a pasta of the day main course.